felyin/PlannerApp/README.md

 ## User Stories
 - As a user, I want to be able to add an event to my planner
 - As a user, I want to be able to delete an event on my planner
-- As a user, I want to be able to modify the time of an event on my planner
+- As a user, I want to be able to modify the date of an event on my planner
 - As a user, I want to be able to modify the name of an event on my planner
 - As a user, I want to be able to see a list of upcoming events on my planner
-- As a user, I want to be able to create a recurring event to my planner